calebgregory/rxdb-architecture/README.md

 The proposed architecture looks like this:

 - A persistent data store (in rxdb), which houses a model of a graphql server
-  - We persist items and pending mutations on items, grouped by `id`.
+- We persist items (copies of the resource fetched from the server) and pending mutations of these items, grouped by `id`.
-- Additionally, there is an ephemeral data store (in rxdb, with an in-memory adapter), which houses "optimistically-updated" items, reduced from the server-item with its applied pending mutations.
+- Additionally, there is an ephemeral data store (in rxdb, with an in-memory adapter), which houses "optimistically-updated" items, reduced from the server-item with its pending mutations applied "onto" it.
 - The view layer can query and subscribe-to-changes-on-items in the ephemeral store
-- The view is represented as data in an ephemeral store; the UI merely maps that data into a view.
-- Any 'action' a user can perform is encoded as a process encapsulated by a function, which can be called in any context.
+- Any 'action' a user can perform (such as "querying" or "mutating") is encoded as a process encapsulated by a function, which can be called in any context.

 --